The Rocks Travel Guide

 Located in magnificent Sydney, the Rocks is a popular heritage strip adjacent to Circular Quay that attracts hundreds of thousands of tourists each year.
 This destination is known for its unique historical atmosphere and fine waterfront views.

-Things to see and do in the Rocks
+Things to do in the Rocks

+When you explore The Rocks, you must visit Harrington Street.
+Visit the area’s boutique shops, or simply walk along the road to enjoy the charms of a 19th century city.
 After you admire the historical features of the neighbourhood, visit Campbell’s Cove.
 Campbell’s Cove is a gorgeous waterfront area that has several fine restaurants.
 Satisfy your cravings for delicious food before you enjoy a glass of one of New South Wales’ finest wines.

 Experience the culture of the area by visiting one of the local pubs.
 You will appreciate a delicious meal of fresh fish and chips that is paired with a craft beer.
 Complete your adventure by listening to a local musician’s live performance.

 The Rocks weather this week

 - Sat 21/10light rain13ºC16ºC